pombredanne/paulmillr.github.io/_posts/2012-12-22-libertarianism-how-it-works.md

 ### Objections

 ## Private money
-In libertarian society there will be no fiat state-emissioned money.
+In libertarian society there will be no fiat printed-by-state money.
 Instead of this, market will adopt some voluntary industry standard.

 ### How it works
 ### Advantages